 Individuals (Proprietorship) and Trusts

-Proprietorships and trusts with eligible projects can apply for the SRED grant.
+Proprietorships and trusts with eligible projects can apply for the SRED tax credits.
 If they qualify, they could get up to 15% worth of tax credits for eligible expenses.
 If the tax credit surpasses the tax payable, 40% of this amount can be accessed in the form of a refund.

 Companies not classified as CCPCs can still apply.
 If their projects qualify, they get a non-refundable tax credit amounting to 15% of the eligible expenditures.